zilishen/documentation/content/nim/deploy/vm-bare-metal/install.md

 Complete the following steps before installing NGINX Instance Manager:

 - [ ] Download the certificate and private key for NGINX Instance Manager.
-The same certificate and private key as NGINX Plus can be used here.
+You can use the same certificate and private key as NGINX Plus.
   - [ ] The downloaded files have .crt and .key extensions
   - [ ] Record the location of these files on the target system.
 The default filenames / locations are:
     - `/etc/ssl/nginx/nginx-repo.crt`